luker983/nsa-codebreaker-2019/task6a/README.md

 }
 ```

-Our spoofed user accounts for one of the `messageKey` fields here and our Cell Leader accounts for the other four and no one besides us and the Cell Leader have access to these messages, archived or not.
+Our spoofed user accounts for one of the `messageKey` fields here and our Cell Leader accounts for the other four.
+No one besides us and the Cell Leader have access to these messages, archived or not.